Hip Arthritis Treatment To Eliminate Osteoarthritis Pain

 - Drink a boiled tea mixture of fresh ginger and turmeric.

-- Ice the painful hip 2-3 times per day for 15 minutes with a 2-hour break between icing session.
+- Ice the painful hip 2-3 times per day for 15 minutes with a 2-hour break between icing sessions.

 When icing, make sure to wrap the ice pack in a cloth.
-Also, use a timer and never ice more than 15-minutes.
+Also, use a timer and never ice for more than 15-minutes.
 If symptoms continue, call our center for combined care from our corrective chiropractors and physiotherapists.
 We have the best non-surgical spine and joint team in Malaysia!

 What Is the Best Treatment For Hip arthritis?

 Osteoarthritis usually comes on slowly and results in pain and stiffness in the hip.
 Sometimes the pain is felt further down the leg.
 However, osteoarthritis does not always cause pain.
 The hip can have a mild amount of osteoarthritis and feel perfectly fine.
 Most types of treatment for osteoarthritis of the hip work best when started early before sensitive tissues of the hip joint are damaged.